bruhad-dave/drs-validator/README.md

 ### Class Attributes
 - `EXPECTED_CONTENT_TYPE`: value="application/json"; DRS endpoints are always JSON
 - `OBJECT_SCHEMA_LOOKUP`: Dictionary with schema names as keys and lists of corresponding status codes as values
-- `REPORT_FORMAT`: Template string for formatting test results that are printed to terminal
+- `REPORT_TEMPLATE`: Template string for formatting test results that are printed to terminal

 ### Instance Attributes
 - `schema_dir`: is the path to a directory containing all (JSON) schema that are required to validate the response of the GET request made to `base_url`/`object_id`